 It’s not just about 30 percent.
 It’s about the right 30%.”Campaign for Nature

 What is the 30×30 Campaign?

-With the global extinction crisis threatening biodiversity everywhere, the UN Convention on Biological Diversity (CBD) is set to adopt a Post-2020 Global Biodiversity Framework later this year, including a target around conserving 30% of land and ocean for the benefit of people and nature.
-The 30×30 campaign was launched to achieve this target and protect 30% of the land and sea by 2030.
+The 30×30 campaign is a global campaign to get global leaders to commit to protecting 30% of the land and sea by 2030.
+In December 2022, with the global extinction crisis threatening biodiversity everywhere, the UN Convention on Biological Diversity (CBD) adopted a landmark Post-2020 Global Biodiversity Framework, including a target around conserving 30% of land and ocean for the benefit of people and nature.

 What is the state of ocean protection?

 According to a 2020 report from Protected Planet, only 7.74% of the ocean is protected.
 One of the main tools used for ocean protection are Marine Protected Areas (MPAs), defined areas of ocean legally protected from human activity with the defined purpose of conserving nature.